For COVID-19 and vaccination updates, view our information for the community. If you're experiencing symptoms, call your primary care provider.

 MYTH: “I got the flu shot last year, so I’m covered.”

 Unlike most vaccines, the flu vaccine is updated and given every year.
 There are many different strains of flu virus, and each year the vaccine is formulated to protect against the most common strains.
 Having the flu shot last year won’t necessarily provide you with immunity from this year’s strains.

-MYTH: “I heard the flu hasn’t been that bad in other parts of the world this year.
-I don’t need a shot because it won’t be a bad flu season here.”
+MYTH: “I heard the flu hasn’t been that bad this year, so I don’t need the flu shot.”

-It’s true that medical experts have recorded less severe flu seasons in parts of the world where influenza spreads before the traditional American flu season.
+It’s true that medical experts recorded a less severe flu season a year ago, and this flu season hasn’t been as severe as many before COVID-19.
 The reason isn’t clear, though.
-It may truly be a milder flu season.
-But measures taken to combat COVID-19 – masking, social distancing, improved hand hygiene and reduced travel – may also be helping to keep the flu at bay.
-Still, there’s no guarantee that influenza will be any less widespread or severe in the U.S. this year.
+It may truly be a milder flu season, but measures taken to combat COVID-19 – masking, social distancing, improved hand hygiene and reduced travel – is likely helping to keep the flu at bay.
+Still, don’t be fooled into thinking that the flu isn’t circulating and isn’t a threat.
+It most certainly is.
 The flu vaccine is another smart tool you can use to keep yourself and those around you healthy.

 MYTH: “The flu isn’t that serious.
 I won’t get that sick if I get it.”

-The Centers for Disease Control and Prevention (CDC) estimates that as many as 56 million people in the U.S. were sick with the flu last season, with as many as 740,000 being hospitalized.
-Between 24,000 and 62,000 deaths were flu-related, the CDC estimates.
+The Centers for Disease Control and Prevention (CDC) estimates that as many as 3.6 million people in the U.S. have been sick with the flu this season, with as many as 42,000 being hospitalized.
+As many as 3,500 deaths have been flu-related, the CDC estimates.
 The flu is deadly serious.
 You may not get that sick if you get it, but many people become very ill.
 Why risk your health or theirs?

 MYTH: “I heard that vaccines, including the flu shot, aren’t safe.”